ksemer/fairPRrec/README.md

 ### How to use:<br/>

 1. Get a set of source nodes that you are interested in recommedning edges to them.
-Save them in `.csv` file
+Save them in `.csv` file.
+Check file conventions at the end of the README.

+For a random set of nodes check step 2 at **Experiments** section.

+2. Get a set of candidate edges you want to evaluate for each source node and save them in a `.csv` file.
+Check file conventions at the end of the README.

+For a set of candidate edges based on the distance of the source node check step 3 at experiments session.

+3.

 ### Experiments:<br/>
 The following refers to the steps needed to compute the results reported in the paper.